OpenLineage/docs/docs/client/python.md

 ##### Kafka

 Kafka transport requires `confluent-kafka` package to be additionally installed.
-It can be installed also by specifying kafka client extension: `pip install openlineage-client[kafka]`
+It can be installed also by specifying kafka client extension: `pip install openlineage-python[kafka]`

 - type - string (required)
 - config - string containing a Kafka producer config (required)